Beavington History, Family Crest & Coats of Arms

 The surname Beavington was first found in Cheshire at Bebington, a parish, in the union, and Lower division of the hundred, of Wirrall.
 "The manor of Higher Bebington was held for several generations by the family of Bebington, the elder branch of which became extinct in the reign of Richard II.: a younger branch settled at Nantwich.
 Richard Bebington, of this family, had six sons and a brother slain at the battle of Flodden Field.
 The manor passed with the heiress of the elder branch to the Minshulls."

 By the 14th century, early rolls point to the widespread use of the name is a variety of early spellings including: Adam de Bebyngton in Cambridgeshire; Hugh Bebynton in London in 1403; and Peter Bebynton in Cheshire in 1492.

 "The Bebbingtons derived their name from a Cheshire parish.
 The ancient family of De Bebington held the manor of that name for several generations up to the time of Richard II.; a younger branch settled at Nantwich, and one of its members lost six sons on the field of Flodden in 1513.
 The Bebbingtons have still their principal home in the Nantwich district, where they are numerously represented."

 Early History of the Beavington family

-Another 135 words (10 lines of text) are included under the topic Early Beavington History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Beavington research.
+Another 68 words (5 lines of text) are included under the topic Early Beavington History in all our PDF Extended History products and printed products wherever possible.